Ensemble Watermarks for Large Language Models: Background Related Work

 \section{Background \& Related Work}

-Several notable attempts exist to detect machine generated text, albeit without incorporating language and stylometric features.
-Depending on their functional approach, these efforts can generally be categorized into two primary groups.
+Several notable attempts have been made to detect machine-generated text without using language and stylometric features.
+Depending on their functional approach, these efforts can generally be categorized into two main groups.